 - collection and treatment of household and similar waste - elected: Philippe Auzon

-- Tourism promotion - elected: Didier Devassine
+- of tourism promotion – elected: Patrick Bigot

-- wastewater treatment - elected: Pascal Collin
+- of wastewater treatment – elected: Pascal Aupy

 Cœur de France also has a number of optional responsibilities: